-With your welding torch you have a variety of welding nozzle designs to choose from, and sometimes the decision on which to choose is not always clear.
+With your MIG gun you have a variety of welding nozzle designs to choose from, and sometimes the decision on which to choose is not always clear.

 So what are the pros and cons of welding nozzle designs?
 Let's go through the most common materials, designs, and features in detail:

-For the most part your torch nozzles will be brass or copper in material.
-Brass nozzles have better spatter resistant properties in lower amperage applications than copper nozzles but lose that advantage in higher amperage applications and can actually shatter when they fail.
-Copper nozzles have better overall spatter resistance and heat management at higher temperatures.
+For the most part your MIG gun welding nozzles will be brass or copper in material.
+Brass welding nozzles have better spatter resistant properties in lower amperage applications than copper nozzles, but lose that advantage in higher amperage applications and can actually shatter when they fail.
+Copper welding nozzles have better overall spatter resistance and heat management at higher temperatures.

-Usually there is little choice in the matter of picking on threaded or slip-on nozzle because your welding torch will only accommodate one or the other.
+Usually there is little choice in the matter of picking on threaded or slip-on welding nozzle because your welding MIG gun will only accommodate one or the other.

 The main downside to a threaded welding nozzle is they can be difficult to remove and replace if spatter bridges into the threads.
 Nozzles that feature a coarse thread design (as opposed to a fine thread) guard against this downside very well.

-So if you're using an M10 contact tip, and welding very hot, you ideally want as much distance between the contact tip and the nozzle wall as possible because you want to both accommodate the contact tip and allow for as much gas to flow in as possible.
-Cylindrical nozzles also work great in high amperage applications because they can support large spikes in gas flow with causing porosity.
+So if you're using an M10 contact tip, and welding at high parameters, you ideally want as much distance between the contact tip and the nozzle wall as possible because you want to both accommodate the contact tip and allow for as much gas to flow in as possible.
+Cylindrical welding nozzles also work great in high amperage applications because they can support large spikes in gas flow without causing porosity.

-Because cylindrical nozzles have a larger straight bore, they offer the best cleaning results around the tip and tip adaptor as well of the inner gas nozzle walls.
+Because cylindrical welding nozzles have a larger straight bore, they offer the best nozzle reamer cleaning results around the tip and tip adaptor as well of the inner gas nozzle walls.

 Conical and Bottleform nozzles are available from 3/8” up to 7/8” (9.5mm up to 21.5mm).
-Cylindrical or straight nozzle are usually only available in larger bore sizes.
+Cylindrical or straight welding nozzles are usually only available in larger bore sizes.

 This will optimize your gas coverage and reduce the possibility of quicker spatter build up that will affect gas coverage and cause porosity.

 With some manufacturers, the nozzle you use also determines tip placement.
-The nozzle you choose should have the correct tip placement for the welding mode of your application.
-Welding in short circuit, spray or pulse/modified pulse modes can heavily factor into the recommended nozzle design for your process.
+The welding nozzle you choose should have the correct tip placement for the welding mode of your application.
+MIG welding in short circuit, spray or pulse/modified pulse modes can heavily factor into the recommended nozzle design for your process.